This section addresses many of the most frequently asked questions about preparing for the Data-Driven Fasting 30-Day Challenge.

 - How to lose weight using a continuous glucose monitor (CGM) and Data-Driven Fasting.

-As a general rule, you should continue taking your medications throughout the DDF Challenge.
+Generally, you should continue taking your regular medications throughout the DDF Challenge.

-Many people are on metformin (or berberine), which can help reduce blood sugars, which is a symptom of Type 2 Diabetes or insulin resistance).
-However, In the DDF Challenge, we focus on your pre-meal blood sugars to address the root cause (excess body fat).
+Many people are on metformin (or berberine), which can help reduce blood sugars.
+However, during the DDF Challenge, we focus on your pre-meal blood sugars to address the root cause (excess body fat).

 If you take any diabetes-related medications (e.g., injected insulin, sulfonylureas or glipizide that encourage your pancreas to produce more insulin), you should pay particular attention to your blood glucose as you extend the time between meals.